kossnocorp/enso/README.md

   Here we refer to regular fields as "normal" whereas everywhere else simply say "field".

-  - **Computed field**: A field that is derived from a normal field.
+  - **Computed field**: A field that is derived from a normal field (**source field** in this context).
 It defines rules for computing its value based on the normal field value and other data, and how it is converted back when the computed value is changed.

   - **Detached field**: A field that doesn't represent data, but still **accessible** through the tree API, e.g., `arr[42]` in `arr = ["a", "b", "c"]`.
 It allows to listen to its changes, alas won't receive any until it is attached to a normal field, e.g. when it is set `arr[42] = "x"`.